 Major (Core and Lists A and B) 13-14

 Additional LACCD GE Plan Requirements 12-13

-(Not including 7-8 double-countable major units, Students wishing to o transfer are
+(Not including 7-8 double-countable major units.
+Students wishing to a advised to use either the CSU GE or IGETC plan instead.) transfer are

-Additional Degree applicable Poquirements
+Additional Degree-applicable Requirements 27-29

+Total 60